-While visiting the WMHS Emergency Department might truly be the only option for some types of illnesses and injuries, others are better suited for our Urgent Care Centers located in Frostburg, Maryland; Cumberland, Maryland; McHenry, Maryland; or Short Gap, West Virginia.
+While visiting the WMHS Emergency Department might truly be the only option for some types of illnesses and injuries, others are better suited for our Urgent Care Centers located in Frostburg, Maryland; Cumberland, Maryland or McHenry, Maryland.
 Each center is open seven days a week from 8:00 a.m. to 8:00 p.m. to provide care when you cannot get in for an appointment with your regular provider.

 Conditions Treated at Urgent Care vs. a Hospital Emergency Room

 Generally speaking, urgent care is the better choice when you or a family member has a minor injury or symptoms of an illness that are not life-threatening.